souperk/Ion/README.md

  2. Stable releases.

    Current releases are unstable and things change from day to day(mostly due to my inexperiece).
-After 2.0.0 Ion should become more stable keeping backward compability with at least same major releases (example 2.2 should be compatible with 2.4).
+After 2.0.0 Ion should become more stable keeping backward compability with at least the same major releases (example 2.2 should be compatible with 2.4).

+ 3. Create

+   Ion currently just passes files as plain text to the browser.
+In the next releases a execution descriptor will be created in order to be able to execute code files (like php and java).